We've independently reviewed this article to make sure it's as accurate as we can make it.

 If you are installing your dishwasher near a wall, allow a 2-inch breathing gap between the wall and the dishwasher door.
 In my experience, giving your dishwasher enough breathing room will prevent heat build-up and ensure the appliance’s effectiveness.

 Measure from the back to the front.
 Make sure to leave enough room in front of the dishwasher to account for loading and moving around the open dishwasher door and the counters or island.

-Write down the measurements, so you can remember them later.
+Please write down the measurements so that you can remember them later.

 #3 Measure the Height